axept/prejss/README.md

 ## Precompilation

 It's not great idea to parse CSS in run-time on client-side.
-And we don't have to do it because we have great [babel-plugin-prejss](https://github.com/axept/babel-plugin-prejss) which make it possible to process your source code and transform defined styles to callbacks.
+And you don't have to do it because there is a great [babel-plugin-prejss](https://github.com/axept/babel-plugin-prejss) which make it possible to process your source code and transform specified PostCSS styles to callback functions.

 [See how it works](https://github.com/lttb/babel-plugin-prejss#how-it-works)